Lebanon draft crisis plan sees need for $10 bln-$15 bln and depositor contribution

-Lebanon has yet to decide whether it will go the IMF, though analysts see this as the only way it can get aid.
-The plan, which a source said was drafted by Lebanon's financial adviser Lazard, noted investors were expecting Beirut to seek IMF support which would unlock other financings.
+Lebanon has yet to decide whether it will go to the IMF, though analysts see this as the only way it can get aid.
+The plan noted investors were expecting Beirut to seek IMF support which would unlock other financing.

-While mapping out losses of $83.2 billion in the economy, the plan noted that a "full bailout of the financial sector is not an option".
+Noting the size of losses accumulated in the financial sector, it said a "full a bailout of the financial sector is not an option."
 It sets out a restructuring of the central bank and commercial banks to include "a transitory exceptional contribution from large depositors" and outlines a special fund to compensate depositors' losses resulting from restructuring.

 "As stated by the prime minister, the plan will make sure the assets of 90% of the depositors are preserved," it said.
 Parliament Speaker Nabih Berri has come out strongly against any haircut on bank deposits, calling them sacred.